Env-Data-Sci-FA23/Week-3-APIs-Functions-Iteration/README.md

 **01_api-funct-iter.Rmd**: [*APIs*](https://www.youtube.com/watch?v=gmF6vknRVXY); [*Functions*](https://www.youtube.com/watch?v=27XHmQY3vTI); [*Iterations*](https://www.youtube.com/watch?v=g_BUkIqtuUQ&t=234s)*.* It is important that you watch these in this order - they build off of each other!
 Together, these videos take about 30 minutes to watch.

-**02_data-wrangling.Rmd**: *Data wrangling.* This assignment and its associated video build off of what is learned in 01_api-funct-iter.
+**02_data-wrangling.Rmd**: [*Data wrangling*](https://www.youtube.com/watch?v=lnHIWe7Vo8A)*.* This assignment and its associated video build off of what is learned in 01_api-funct-iter.
 Please start working on this piece *after* completing that first assignment.
 The YouTube video is a little over 15 minutes.

 First fork then clone this repo, lastly copy/rename each Rmd assignment with your name.
 After completing the exercises, submit your updated repo as a pull request by the end of **Monday, 11/6**.